Baker College Policy

 Program Director/Department Chair

-Reviews accreditation standards and creates web content that aligns with the program objectives and accreditation standards.
-References current accreditation standards during content creation.
-Shares updates from accrediting bodies with Deans and MarComm and Enrolment Management teams.
+- Review accreditation standards and create web content that aligns with the program objectives and accreditation standards.

 Vice President for Academic Affairs